-Even though mood and anxiety disorders are mental illnesses, they can take a serious physical toll on the body in addition to adversely impacting quality of life.
+Mood, anxiety, and trauma-related disorders can take a serious physical toll on one's body — adversely impacting one's quality of life.

 Anxiety disorders also come with serious physical complications.
-The anxious response triggers a flood of chemicals to be released into the body, preparing the body to respond (fight or flight).
-However, prolonged and significant anxiety often results in a serious imbalance that can contribute to health risks including:
+The anxiety response triggers a flood of chemicals to be released into the body, preparing the body to respond to a perceived threat (this is also called fight or flight).
+Prolonged and significant anxiety often results in a serious imbalance that can contribute to health risks, including:

-In addition to providing treatment for eating disorders, Eating Recovery Center also provides multi-disciplinary care for patients with mood and eating disorders.
+In addition to providing treatment for eating disorders, Eating Recovery Center also provides multi-disciplinary care for patients with mood and eating disorders and substance abuse issues.
 If you or a loved one is suffering, please call 877-825-8584 to schedule a free, confidential consultation with an ERC Masters-level clinician.